"""Utility functions for plotting spatial maps and histograms etc.

 fig, axes = plt.subplots(nrows=nrows, ncols=ncols, figsize=figsize)

-# get the outer boundary of the GeoDataFrame
+# outer boundary

-combined_polygon = unary_union(gdf.geometry)
+combined_polygon = dissolve_polygons(gdf, remove_holes=True)

 boundary = combined_polygon.boundary